Movers and SHAKERS

 Hottest Market Sectors

-Over the same six months (December – May), the industry sectors (S&P) have rotated positions from late 2020.
+Over the measured six months (December – May), the industry sectors have rotated positions from late 2020.
 Energy, which had been beaten up and left for dead through much of last year, rose 37.42%.
 Financials are benefitting from expectations of a steepening yield curve and a large supply of cash in the system.
 Financials are up 34.75.% in just six months' time.
 Materials are up 22.81% as plans for infrastructure projects are being put in place with mega budgets behind them.
 Communications companies turned in 20.46% for the period.
 Health care is up 13.80% and materials 3.61%.
 Utility stocks that are popular for their dividend payments are up by only 3.83%, as higher interest rates would provide alternatives for income/dividend investors.

 The word investors are going to be attuned to most in June and through the Summer months is “Taper.”
 Some voting and non-voting members have used the “T” word in various speeches recently, and it appeared as a discussion item in minutes from the last FOMC meeting.
-Notching up rates at any time this year would be well in advance of the expectations the Fed set for the markets through last year.
+Notching up rates at any time this year would happen well in advance of the expectations the Fed set for the markets through last year.

 Inflation’s Impact on Stocks – Four Scenarios